 A cat behaviorist may be able to help you better understand why your cat does some of the things he does.
 A behaviorist has extensive training in and knowledge of cat behavior, and they can help provide some solutions for behavior issues that you might be experiencing with your cat.
 Your veterinarian should be able to refer you to a qualified local cat behaviorist.

 Your cat might be introverted, very smart, and obsessed with their toys, but this doesn’t make them autistic.
-In a nutshell, cats can’t get autism, but they can be diagnosed with other diseases.
 Additionally, they might have physical abnormalities that prevent them from participating in typical activities.
 These special-needs cats require lots of nurturing and caring, but with you as their pet parent, they’re in good hands.